adexholdingstrust/adexholdingstrust.github.io/assets/photos/elko/Readme.md

-Photos for Elko County 1 and 2
+Photos for Elko County 1 and 2 Update